 HPSA works with a large network in order to facilitate return programs and fulfill its obligations.
 Our stakeholders include: producers, consumers, pharmacists, transporters and disposal facilities.
 It also acts as liaison with governments and other stewardship programs nationally on regulatory and environmental issues.

-HPSA works with producers of consumer health products (CHP) to ensure safe collection and disposal of their products and represent their interests with other stakeholders.
+HPSA works with producers of consumer health products (CHP) to ensure the safe collection and disposal of their products and represent their interests with other stakeholders.
 CHP are prescription drugs, over-the-counter medications, natural health products and medical sharps.

 Producers are defined as: